+Go on this ‘Monastery Trekking from Kalaw to Inle Lake to see a lesser-known side of Myanmar.
 Starting from Kalaw, trek through scenic mountains of Shan state and villages of the local tribes.
 Admire the ancient wooden monasteries on the way with an overnight at the striking Htee Taing Monastery.
-Enjoy the different panoramic views of tranquil Inle Lake.
-End the trip with a stay at the hotel in this impressive lake.
+Later, as you trek, you will have the opportunity to enjoy the different panoramic views of the tranquil Inle Lake.
+End the trip with a stay at the hotel on this impressive lake.

 - Day 1: Kalaw – Nant Thale The

 - Day 2: Nant Thale The – Htee Taing

 - Day 3: Htee Taing – Inle Lake

 - This itinerary is a privately guided tour, designed just to show you what is possible.

 - We can tailor this trip, it's inclusions and the accommodations, to meet your requirements, budget, and interests.

 Kalaw – Nant Thale TheDay 1

 The cool mountain air, pine forests, beautiful landscape, and ethnic minority villages make Shan state the perfect area for trekking.
 Learn about the traditions of the different ethnic minorities from a local guide while porters take care of transporting the provisions.
 During this 3–day trekking you will encounter continuously changing scenery.

 Transfer from hotel in Kalaw to the meeting point by open pick–up truck.
 Start trekking about 1:30 to Lu Pin, a village inhabited by the Danu tribe.
 Continue for about 30 minutes to Shar Pin village and a further 25 minutes to Pann Lone Pagoda hill for a picnic lunch.